Hertz Car Rental

 1. Requirements for Renting a Car

-Age Requirement: Most rental companies require drivers to be at least 21 years old.
-Drivers under 25 may incur an additional young driver surcharge.
-Some companies may have higher minimum age requirements for certain vehicles.
+Age Requirement: Most car rental companies require drivers to be at least 21 years old.
+Drivers under 25 may face additional young driver surcharges.
+Some premium vehicles may have higher age restrictions.

-Credit Card: A credit card in the driver’s name is generally required for the security deposit and to cover any additional charges.
-Debit cards are less commonly accepted.
+Credit Card: A credit card in the driver's name is typically required for booking and security deposits.
+Debit cards may be accepted by some companies but often with additional conditions.

 2. Choosing a Rental Car